-Though it’s a common misconception only players and coaches receive a ring, only the team and coaches are given a ring but in truth, both the winning and losing team are allotted 150 Super Bowl rings to be distributed (but not limited to) active and injured players , coaches, trainers, executives, personnel, and general staff.
+Though it’s a common misconception only players and coaches receive a ring, only the team and coaches receive a ring but in truth, both the winning and losing team are allotted 150 Super Bowl rings to be distributed (but not limited to) active and injured players , coaches, trainers, executives, personnel, and general staff.
 But should a team require extra rings, the team itself has to fork over the bill.

 The rings are usually made of yellow or white gold with diamonds in the shape of their logo, a football or the Lombardi Trophy.
 Most teams also personalize the ring with the player’s name and uniform number but the ring always has the team name, year and Super Bowl logo.

-Each ring for the Super Bowl winner is valued at around $5,000 but according to league rules, the losing team cannot spend more than half of what the winners spend.
+Each ring for the winner is valued around $5,000 but according to league rules, the losing team cannot spend more than half of what the winners spend.
 Companies like Jostens, Balfour and Tiffany’s will bid on the right to make the hardware but ultimately the choice is left to the team itself.

-But not everyone sees a Super Bowl ring has something they can’t part with.
-Whether through unfortunate life circumstances or charity reasons, many players have decided to sell their symbol of ultimate victory.
+But not everyone sees a Super Bowl ring has something they’ll keep forever.
+Whether through unfortunate life circumstances or charity reasons, many players decide to sell their symbol of ultimate victory.